Search programs

 Research schools and programs

-• Where is the school located?
 Although you’ll be doing the coursework online, the school’s location is still worth considering.
 If it’s not too far away, you can participate directly in on-campus orientations, student organizations and clubs, career fairs, and other on-campus events.
 Also, online programs are often offered with a hybrid option, so students can attend some classes in person if they like.
 If you’d like to take advantage of this, proximity to the school may be a factor in your decision.

 Prepare for tests and applications

-Admissions requirements vary depending on the university, so check each school’s website.
+Admissions requirements vary depending on the university and program, so check each school’s website.
 While some schools require that applications and related documents be submitted by a specific date, others offer rolling admissions.
 Depending on the university, online programs may or may not start at the same time as on-campus courses.
 Additionally, while entrance exams aren’t generally a requirement for graduate programs, some universities ask for GRE scores.

 Select your program

 Once you’ve done your research and have all the relevant information, it’s time to select your program.
 Look at the pros and cons of each one, and decide which factors are most important to you.
 Then, make a list, in order of preference, of all the programs that fit what you’re looking for.
 Apply to them all, as you don’t know what the responses will be.
-When you receive your acceptance letters, choose the school that ranks highest on your list.

 Determine how you’ll pay for your degree